yutongxie58/qr-code-generator/README.md

 ### Installation

-1. Clone the repository.
+To run the Band Name Generator locally:
-2. Navigate to the project directory.
+1. Clone the repository to your local machine.
-3. Install dependencies.
+2. Install dependencies with `npm install`.
-4. Start the server.
+3. Start the server with `npm start`.
-5. Open your browser and navigate to `http://localhost:3000` to see the app in action.
+4. Open `http://localhost:3000` in your browser.

 ## Usage